• Skip to primary navigation

 • Share

 This week we are Saving Summer with #SundaySupper.
 I am thrilled to be co-hosting this week with Stacy from Food Lust People Love, couldn’t have done it without you gal!!
-I have in the past done quite a bit of salsa, pickles, canned tomatoes and a Classic Freezer Tomato Sauce.
+I have in the past done quite a bit of salsa, pickles, canned tomatoes, and a Classic Freezer Tomato Sauce.
 It is still a bit early for us to be doing all this, we usually do it later in August.
 So I decided to go to the farmer’s market and pick up some produce just to whip up a delicious sauce.
-You don’t really need much for this, simple ingredients with farm fresh produce is amazing!!
+You don’t need much for this, simple ingredients with farm-fresh produce are amazing!!
 I love going to the farmer’s market and so does my whole family.
 It is an afternoon outing!!

 Classic Freezer Tomato Sauce by Noshing With The Nolands

-How your sauce turns out really depends on your produce.
+How your sauce turns out depends on your product.
 Sometimes the tomatoes are juicier, the pepper could be sweeter, the onions more potent, but it always makes a delicious sauce either way as everything balances itself out.

 Classic Freezer Tomato Sauce by Noshing With The Nolands

 Making a larger amount of sauce always is a time saver and you have a delicious dinner ready for you in the freezer.
-My tip is to freeze the sauce in portions to suit you family in plastic zip bags.
+My tip is to freeze the sauce in portions to suit your family in plastic zip bags.
 We had one serving last night over pasta.
-I am saving a larger amount to make a fresh pasta, chicken lasagna and have two more bags in the freezer.
+I am saving a larger amount to make fresh pasta and chicken lasagna and have two more bags in the freezer.
 When freezing them flat they take up no space in the freezer!!

 A classic and simple homemade tomato sauce with farm fresh ingredients.